 Tests description:

-CEX-1.1: Method of JVET-T0105 without adaptive adjustment.
+CE-1.1: Method of JVET-T0105 without locally adaptivity

-Method proposed in JVET-T0105 with globally derived adjusment for rice parameter derivation.
+In this test, method proposed in JVET-T0105 with globally derived adjusment for rice parameter derivation is being evaluated.
+Adjustment parameters are determined from signalled syntax elemments, without local adaptation within a block (no dependency on locSumAbs).
+Two subtests are planned:

+Test CE-1.1.a: SPS-level control information is used to derive adjustment parameters.

+Test CE-1.1.b: Syntax elements controlling adjustment parameters are signalled at the sub-SPS levels, e.g. at slice level.

-CEX-1.2: Method of JVET-T0105 with content adaptive adjustment.
+CE-1.2: Method of JVET-T0105 with local adaptivity

-Method proposed in JVET-T0105 with locally adaptive adjusment for rice parameter derivation.
+In this test, method proposed in JVET-T0105 with locally adaptive adjusment for Rice parameter derivation is being evaluated.
+Adjustment parameters are determined from signalled syntax elemments, and updated locally, depending on locSumAbs value within currently coded block.

-CEX-1.3: Method of JVET-T0085.
+CE-1.3: Method of JVET-T0085.

-Method proposed in JVET-T0085, it is proposed to use a formula instead of conventional look-up table.
+For this experiment, method proposed in JVET-T0085, it is proposed to use a formula instead of conventional look-up table for RRC, is evaluated.

-CEX-1.4: Method of JVET-T0072 with standard TSRC
+CE-1.4: Method of JVET-T0072 with standard TSRC

 The RRC component of the method proposed in JVET-T0072 with rice parameter adaption based on previously coded coefficients.
 For this experiment the TSRC component of the modification described in JVET-T0072 is disabled and standard VVC TSRC is used.

-CEX-1.5: Method of JVET-T0072 with simplification and standard TSRC
+CE-1.5: Method of JVET-T0072 with simplification and standard TSRC

-The RRC component of the simplification proposed in JVET-T0072 of the technique described in CEX-1.4.
+The RRC component of the simplification proposed in JVET-T0072 of the technique described in CE-1.4.
 For this experiment the TSRC component of the modification described in JVET-T0072 is disabled and standard VVC TSRC is used.

-CEX-2.1: Method of JVET-T0089
+CE-2.1: Method of JVET-T0089

 Method proposed in JVET-T0089, it is proposed to explicitly signal the Rice parameter for each slice to indicate the Rice parameter for the binary codewords of abs_remainder.
+In the proposed method, one control flag is signaled in sequence parameter set to indicate the signaling of Rice parameter for the transform skip blocks is enabled or disabled.
+When the control flag is signaled as enabled, one syntax element is further signaled for each transform skip slice to indicate the Rice parameter of that slice.
+When the control flag is signaled as disabled (e.g. set equal to “0”), no further syntax element is signaled at lower level to indicate the Rice parameter for the transform skip slice and a default Rice parameter (e.g. 1) is used for all the transform skip slice.

-CEX-2.2: Method of JVET-T0072 with standard RRC
+CE-2.2: Method of JVET-T0072 with standard RRC

 The TSRC component of the method proposed in JVET-T0072 with rice parameter adaption based on previously coded coefficients.
 For this experiment the RRC component of the modification described in JVET-T0072 is disabled and standard VVC RRC is used.

-CEX-2.3: Method of JVET-T0072 with simplification and standard RRC
+CE-2.3: Method of JVET-T0072 with simplification and standard RRC

-The TSRC component of the simplification proposed in JVET-T0072 of the technique described in CEX-2.2.
+The TSRC component of the simplification proposed in JVET-T0072 of the technique described in CE-2.2.
+In addition, this experiment replaces the usage of locSumAbs and g_auiGoRiceParsCoeff with an offset derived from the value of the selected counter.
 For this experiment the RRC component of the modification described in JVET-T0072 is disabled and standard VVC RRC is used.

 Time-line and Responsibilities

-T1: 2020-October-30: Final CE description uploaded
+T1: 2020-October-30: Final CE description uploaded.
+Any changes of planned tests after this time need to be announced and discussed on the JVET reflector.
+Initially assigned description numbers shall not be changed later.
+If a test is skipped, it is to marked as "withdrawn".